Easter Break 2019

 This Mexican Mission trip gives us the opportunity to serve God and people.
 Participants will be changed by attending this trip!
-I am excited about it and cannot wait for the van to leave!
+We are excited about it and cannot wait for the bus to leave!

 We will be building a 11’x22’, two-room home with a slab floor, stucco-finished exterior, two windows, and a door.
 It is a simple design, built according to the standards of the community.

 The house will be built for a family on the outskirts of Tijuana, Mexico.
 Often the roads are dirt, there is no running water, no electricity, no streetlights, no garbage collection, and no mail service.
 The government has been trying to improve the living conditions in these areas.
 In these communities, families purchase, on average, a 20' by 40' lot from the government to live on.
 The typical home that is constructed on the lot is from used garage doors with a dirt floor.
 When it rains, the family ends up living in a house with a floor that turns to mud.